openwdl/wdl/versions/development/SPEC.md

 Note that because some call inputs are left unsatisfied, this workflow could not be used as a sub-workflow.
 To fix that, additional workflow inputs could be added to pass-through `t1.s` and `t2.s`.

-## Specifying Workflow Inputs in JSON
+## Specifying Workflow Inputs

 Once workflow inputs are computed (see previous section), the value for each of the fully-qualified names needs to be specified per invocation of the workflow.
+The format of workflow inputs is implementation specific.

+### Cromwell-style Inputs:

-Workflow inputs are specified as key/value pairs.
-The mapping from JSON or YAML values to WDL values is codified in the [serialization of task inputs](#serialization-of-task-inputs) section.
+The "Cromwell-style" input format is widely supported by WDL implementations and recommended for portability purposes.
+In the Cromwell-style format, workflow inputs are specified as key/value pairs in JSON or YAML.
+The mapping to WDL values is codified in the [serialization of task inputs](#serialization-of-task-inputs) section.

 In JSON, the inputs to the workflow in the previous section might be: